 Many people are familiar with unions through the work of union federations like the AFL-CIO or large unions such as the NEA, SEIU, and UAW.
 National unions often have chapters all across the country.
 However, they are just one example of how a union can be structured.

 An independent union means you and your coworkers will vote to decide everything that happens in the union.
 Unit makes that easier through digital voting and communication tools.
 An independent union has all the same legal rights as a national union.

 Decide a national union is best for you?
 An independent union is free to vote at any time to affiliate with an accepting national union.

-An independent union represents a smaller group of people (you and your coworkers), and therefore 100% of your dues and work go towards your workplace, focusing on challenges specific to your organization and location.
+An independent union represents a smaller group of people (you and your coworkers), and therefore 100% of your dues and work go toward your workplace, focusing on challenges specific to your organization and location.

-Additionally, you will have access to the Unit app, which helps you and your coworkers conveniently run your union with any smartphone or computer, and Unit advisors, who answer any questions the computers can’t.
+Additionally, you will have access to the Unit app, which helps you and your coworkers conveniently run your union with any smartphone or computer.
+Unit advisors can answer any questions the computers can’t.

 National unions have long-established procedures and infrastructure, and they can leverage their large existing membership to bring pressure against employers and support local unions.
 Major national unions include NEA, SEIU, RWDSU, and UAW.

 As more unions use Unit, they will also be able to work together to achieve more than they can alone.

 Your union is free to vote at any time to affiliate with an accepting national union.
 You can even use your time as an independent union to decide which national union is best for you.